mtulio/provider-certification-tool/docs/support-guide.md

 3 directories, 300 files
 ```

-### Review Guidelines
+### Review Guidelines <a name="release"></a>

-Overview of the steps:
+This section is a guide of the initial files to review when start exploring the resulting archive.

 Items to review:

-- OCP version match the certification request
+- OCP version matches the certification request
 - Review the result file
 - Check if the failures are 0, if not, need to check one by one
+- To provide a better interaction between the review process, one spreadsheet named `failures-index.xlsx` is created inside the extracted directory (`./processed/` exemplified in the last section).
+It can be used as a tool to review failures and take notes about them.
-- Check details of each test failed on the sub-directory `failures-provider-filtered`
+- Check details of each test failed on the sub-directory `failures-provider-filtered/*.txt`.

+## <TODO>

+> I am thinking to move the troubleshooting section from user Doc to here or to "user-result-review.md" to avoid keeping useful commands potentially used by Partners in the "Support" Document.
+Ideas?